 Piazza del Campo

 Start your day in Siena at the Piazza del Campo.
 It is the heart of the city, and a unique, shell-shaped piazza with many interesting buildings and restaurants, and shops.

-Twice a year, July 2 and August 16, a famous horse race – Palio di Siena – takes place.
+On July 2 and August 16, a famous horse race – Palio di Siena – takes place twice a year.
 But most of the time, it is a nice and lively square where you can do a lot of “normal sightseeing.“

 Torre del Mangia

 If you are about views – or some more physical exercise – then it is time to climb the Torre del Mangia.
-It stands at 87 meters and apparently offers some of the best views of Tuscany and with one day in Siena you surely have enough time to do get up and see it for yourself.
+It stands at 87 meters and apparently offers some of the best views of Tuscany and with one day, you surely have enough time to do get up and see it for yourself.

-Unfortunately, the tower was closed during the time of my visit – otherwise, I would have loved to climb more than 400 steps – even though they are narrow and climbing towers in Italy can be tiring.
+Unfortunately, the tower was closed during my visit – otherwise, I would have loved to climb more than 400 steps – even though they are narrow and climbing towers in Italy can be tiring.
 The 360-degree views are surely worth it.
 The tower should be open again, so make sure to plan in some time for the 400 stairs.

 Tip: If you want to visit the Civic Museum and the Torre del Mangia, you can buy a combined ticket for 13€ (available only at the ticket office of the Tower).
 Depending on the time, you can then have an espresso or drink at the piazza before continuing your journey to the next main place in Siena.

 Piazza del Duomo